expo/expo/docs/pages/guides/sharing-before-release.md

 ### Enterprise Distribution on iOS

 If your app is only intended to be used internally and will not be distributed through the App Store, you should use Enterprise distribution.
-Unlike Ad Hoc Distribution, there is no limit to the number of devices that can install your application, and you will not need manage the UDIDs of each device.
-Enterprise Distribution requires membership in the more expensive Apple Developer Enterprise Program, which requires your organization to be a legal entity and go through Apple's verification process.
+Unlike Ad Hoc Distribution, there is no limit to the number of devices that can install your application, and you will not need to manage the UDIDs of each device.
+Enterprise Distribution requires membership in the more expensive [Apple Developer Enterprise Program](https://developer.apple.com/programs/enterprise/), which requires your organization to be a legal entity and go through Apple's verification process.

 ## TestFlight